microsoft/autogen/dotnet/website/articles/Run-dotnet-code.md

 <PackageReference Include="AutoGen.DotnetInteractive" />
 ```

-Then you can use `RegisterDotnetCodeBlockExectionHook` to register an `auto reply hook` to run dotnet code snippet.
-The hook will be called when a dotnet code snippet is detected in chat message.
-The hook will run the code snippet and return the result as agent reply.
+Then you can use @AutoGen.DotnetInteractive.AgentExtension.RegisterDotnetCodeBlockExectionHook(AutoGen.IAgent,InteractiveService,System.String,System.String) to register a `reply hook` to run dotnet code snippet.
+The hook will check if a csharp code snippet is present in the most recent message from history, and run the code snippet if it is present.

 > [!NOTE]
-> `auto reply hook` is an agent hook which will be triggered automantically when a certain condition is met.
-For more information about available agent hooks, please refer to [Auto reply hook](./Register-auto-reply.md), [Preprocess hook](./Preprocess-hook.md) and [Postprocess hook](./Postprocess-hook.md).
+> `reply hook` will be triggerd before messages flows into original agent.
+This feature can be used to customize the behavior of an agent.
+For more information about available agent hooks, please refer to [Reply hook](./Register-reply.md), [Preprocess hook](./Preprocess-hook.md) and [Postprocess hook](./Postprocess-hook.md).

 The following code snippet shows how to register a dotnet code snippet execution hook: